dreamfactorysoftware/platform-wiki/Platform-Documentation/The-Platform-Event-System.md

 That's a lot to absorb so we'll break it down for you.

+## Important Note

+Server-side event scripting require the [V8js](https://github.com/v8/v8) library from [PECL](http://pecl.php.net/package/v8js), and an older version of the library at that.

+This can be challenging as it is considered *beta* code.
+Complete instructions for getting this installed on your development system are on the [[Installing V8js]] page.

 ## Event Configuration Options

 Event logging can be affected by changing the values in `config/common.config.php`.
 Available options are below.